 If you are a business owner then you are keenly aware of the importance of keeping your personal and business assets secure.
-However, life insurance may not immediately stand out to you as part of your business.
+However, life insurance may not immediately stand out to you as a part of your business protection plan.
 You might assume that a life insurance policy is for protecting your family or dependents should something happen to you, and that’s it.

-Getting life insurance for business owners is not only an effective way of protecting a business but also comes with other benefits.
-It can help protect those that depend on you and even act as collateral when taking a loan to grow your business.
+Getting life insurance as a business owner is not only an effective way of protecting a business but it also comes with several other benefits such as settling business loans, buying back your shares in the business, covering the cost of a replacement for you, and settling any liabilities of the business if it closes.
+Life insurance can help protect those that depend on you and even act as collateral when taking out a loan to grow your business.

 A life insurance policy can also help you access loans for your existing business.
-Banks and lending institutions also consider a life insurance policy as part of their credit evaluation; having life insurance may even be a requirement to securing a loan.
-In some cases, an inspiring business owner can even access the cash value from a policy to secure the initial funding they need.
+Banks and lending institutions consider a life insurance policy as part of their credit evaluation— having life insurance may even be a requirement to secure a loan.
+In some cases, an aspiring business owner can even access the cash value from a policy to secure the initial funding they need.

-An individually owned personal life insurance policy is important for most business owners for the reasons stated above.
+An individually-owned personal life insurance policy is important for most business owners to settle their personal finances such as:

 - Replacing the contribution you would have made to household income